xpfw/xpfw/docs/form/usage.md

   }
 }
 ```
-Rendering a form is as easy as iterating over it's fields and rendering them in a `SharedField`.
+Rendering a form is achieved by iterating over it's fields and rendering them in a `SharedField`.

 If you require readily usable create / edit pages and more check out [@xpfw/ui](/ui/usage.md).
 ```typescript